skylineos/clsp-videojs-plugin/README.md

 ### Browsers

 Chrome 52+ is required to run this videojs extension.
+All other browsers are currently not supported.

+### VideoJS

+VideoJS version >= 5 are supported.

 ### Development Environment